Daily Life in Morocco

 Berber Folk Music

 There’s plenty of other indigenous Moroccan music besides Gnaoua, thanks to the ancient Berber tradition of passing along songs and poetry from one generation to the next.
-You can’t miss Berber music at village moussems (festivals in honour of a local saint), Agadir’s Timtar Festival of Amazigh music, the Marrakesh Festival of Popular Arts and Imilchil’s Marriage Festival, as well as weddings and other family celebrations.
+You can’t miss Berber music at village moussems (festivals), Agadir’s Festival Timitar of Amazigh music, the Marrakech Festival of Popular Arts and Imilchil’s Marriage Moussem, as well as weddings and other family celebrations.